We’re updating the Sewer Use Bylaw (1996)-15202, which regulates what can and can’t go down Guelph’s drains.

 - protects the Speed River and our environment

 While all Guelph community members benefit from a well-run sewer system, the bylaw update will particularly impact Guelph businesses and institutions.
-The City is considering making enhancements to the current Bylaw such as:
+The City has made enhancements to the current Bylaw including:

 - sewer discharge charges